In this section you will find information on how Newcastle City Council Bereavement Services can help when you are going through a bereavement.

 The Book of Remembrance is also available to view online if you are unable to attend or would prefer to view your entry remotely.
 Please click on the link to access the online Book of Remembrance.

-When the Covid measures are lifted by the government, visitors are welcome to make an appointment to visit the crematorium to view individual entries where they have been unable to visit during lockdown.
+Visitors are welcome to make an appointment to visit the crematorium to view individual entries where they have been unable to visit during lockdown.
 Please note that the books are sent away to be inscribed so we may not be able to accommodate your request until the books arrive back at the crematorium.

 The West Road Crematorium and the cemeteries run by the council across the city are open during the following times: